Adult guardianship

 A guardian cannot do any of the following for the represented adult:

-• make or give effect to decisions about the adult starting or ending a relationship, or marrying or divorcing.
+- make or give effect to decisions about the adult starting or ending a relationship, or marrying or divorcing; or

 If a sole private guardian is temporarily unable to act in their role as guardian, due to poor health, absence or another important reason, the Public Guardian becomes the guardian for the adult until the private guardian is able to act again.
 The private guardian must notify the Office of the Public Guardian that they are temporarily unable to act as soon as practicable and must again notify the Office of the Public Guardian when they are again able to act.

-If a private guardian can no longer continue in their role as guardian, they can resign by giving notice in writing to NTCAT.
+If a private guardian can no longer continue in their role as guardian, they can resign by giving written notice to the NTCAT.

 If a represented adult will not follow the directions of a guardian